Freedom of Information Publication Scheme

 The College wholly owns the following registered company:

-Caius Property Services ltd.
+- Caius Property Services Ltd, which is dormant.

 The Constitutions of the associations are available upon request.